maflcko/b-c-gui-translations-review/reviews/sv.md

         <source>This is the transaction fee you may discard if change is smaller than dust at this level</source>
         <translation>Detta är transaktionsavgiften som slängs borta om det är mindre än damm på denna nivå</translation>

 YES
-The translation is somewhat inaccurate and awkward.
-The phrase "may discard" implies a possibility or option, which is not properly conveyed in Swedish by "slängs borta" (is thrown away) without indicating it is conditional or optional.
-Also, "dust" in the Bitcoin context is a technical term and should ideally be kept or explained rather than translated literally as "damm" (which means dust in the physical sense).
-A better translation would also clarify that the change amount is being referred to.
+The translation is inaccurate and awkward.
+The phrase "slängs borta" is unnatural in Swedish.
+Also, "change" should be "växel" (referring to Bitcoin transaction change), and "damm" is generally fine but the subject is missing in the "är mindre än damm".

 Correct translation:
-Detta är transaktionsavgiften som du kan bortse från om växeln är mindre än dust på denna nivå
+Detta är transaktionsavgiften du kan bortse från om växeln är mindre än damm på denna nivå.
 ```

 ```
         <source>Warning: Private keys detected in wallet {%s} with disabled private keys</source>
         <translation>Varning: Privata nycklar upptäcktes i plånbok (%s) vilken har dessa inaktiverade</translation>

 YES
-The translation is inaccurate and somewhat unclear.
-The source mentions "wallet {%s} with disabled private keys," meaning the wallet identified by the placeholder %s has private keys disabled, but private keys were detected anyway.
-The current translation uses parentheses instead of curly braces and the phrasing "vilken har dessa inaktiverade" ("which has these disabled") is vague and unnatural.

-A better translation would maintain the placeholder curly braces and clearly state that the wallet {%s} has private keys disabled:
+There is a slight mistranslation issue.
+The Swedish translation "vilken har dessa inaktiverade" makes it sound like 'these' private keys are deactivated, which is not how the source reads.
+The source means that the wallet has the "private keys disabled" setting, not the keys themselves.
+Additionally, the translation uses parentheses instead of curly braces, but that's a minor formatting issue if the software supports it.

 Correct translation:
-Varning: Privata nycklar upptäcktes i plånbok {%s} med inaktiverade privata nycklar
+Varning: Privata nycklar upptäcktes i plånboken {%s} där privata nycklar är inaktiverade
 ```

 ```
         <source>Maximum transaction weight is too low, can not accommodate change output</source>
         <translation>Maximal transaktionsvikt är för låg, kan inte tillgodose ändrad utdata</translation>

 YES
-The translation contains inaccuracies related to terminology and phrasing:

-1. "transaktionsvikt" is a literal and uncommon translation for "transaction weight" in this Bitcoin context; the more accepted term is "transaktionsvikt" or "transaktionsvikt" can be used, but it is better to keep consistent with Bitcoin terminology. "transaktionsvikt" is acceptable but the phrase could be improved.
-2. "ändrad utdata" incorrectly translates "change output."
-Here "change" means the 'change amount' returned to sender in a Bitcoin transaction.
-In Swedish Bitcoin terminology, "change output" is best translated as "växelutgång."
+The Swedish translation incorrectly translates "change output" as "ändrad utdata".
+In the context of Bitcoin, "change" refers to the remaining amount returned to the sender, not "changed" output.
+The correct Swedish term for "change output" is "växelutgång".
-3. Some of the syntax and wording is slightly awkward and could be clarified.

-A better translation:
-"Maximal transaktionsvikt är för låg för att rymma växelutgången"

-or, to keep the original flavor:
-"Maximal transaktionsvikt är för låg och kan inte rymma växelutgången"

-Hence, corrected translation:
+Correct translation:
-<translation>Maximal transaktionsvikt är för låg och kan inte rymma växelutgången</translation>
+Maximal transaktionsvikt är för låg, kan inte tillgodose växelutgång
 ```

 ```
         <source>Insufficient funds</source>
         <translation>Otillräckligt med bitcoins</translation>

 YES
-The translation adds the word "bitcoins," which is not present in the original and might be misleading, as "Insufficient funds" generally refers to lack of any funds, not specifically bitcoins.
-A more accurate and faithful translation would be:
+The translation is incorrect.
+"Otillräckligt med bitcoins" literally means "Insufficient with bitcoins," which is not idiomatic Swedish and could also be misunderstood as "enough" due to "med".
+The standard and clear translation would be:

+Correct translation:
 Otillräckliga medel
 ```